Grand Valley State Lakers football: 2002

 The Lakers opened at home against a tough non-conference opponent, California-Davis (which was in its last year of Division II competition) and won 24–14.
 The Lakers went on to defeat three ranked teams en route to the undefeated season.
 The playoffs began with a convincing 62–13 win over Long Island University-C.W.
 Post.
-Then came a matchup against longtime nemesis Indiana University of Pennsylvania.
+Then came a matchup against long-time nemesis Indiana University of Pennsylvania.
 GVSU entered the game 0–6 against the Indians all-time, however, the Lakers scored on their first eight possessions in the first half and built a 50–7 halftime lead.
 The Lakers cruised to a 62–21 win and advanced to the NCAA DII Semifinals.
 Grand Valley State again jumped out to an early lead and never looked back with an impressive 44–7 victory over Northern Colorado (also in its last year of Division II competition).
 The win advanced GVSU to the NCAA DII National Championship game for the second straight year.
 The top-ranked Lakers squared off against second-ranked Valdosta State.
 GVSU led 17–6 at the half and 24–6 midway through the fourth quarter.
 However, VSU scored 18 unanswered points to tie the game with just over three minutes remaining.
 Curt Anes, who won the Harlon Hill Trophy as the D-II Player of the Year less than 24 hours earlier, utilized his All-American receiver David Kircus to drive the Lakers 68 yards in 2:05 for a touchdown to give GVSU the 2002 NCAA DII National Championship.
 Anes hit Kircus on a 10-yard pass for the winning score, finishing the season with a perfect 14–0 record, and was also ranked No. 1 in the AFCA poll each week of the 2002 season.

 The 2002 team had twelve players earn post season national honors, four of which were repeat winners – Curt Anes – Harlon Hill Award, All-American (AFCA/D2Football/Daktronics/Football Gazette), GLIAC Player of the Year; David Kircus – All-American (AFCA/AP/D2Football/Football Gazette/Daktronics); Dale Westrick – All-American (D2Football/Football Gazette/Daktronics) and Dan Vaughn – All-American (Football Gazette/AP/D2Football) others include; Keyonta Marshall, DT – All-American (Football Gazette/D2Football/Daktronics); Scott Mackey, DB – All-American (Football Gazette/AP/D2Football/Daktronics); Reggie Spearman, RB – All-American (Football Gazette/D2Football/Daktronics); Anthony Burlison, LB – All-American (Football Gazette/Daktronics); Phil Condon, TE – All-American (D2Football); Terrance Banks, WR – All-American (Football Gazette) and Tom Hosford, OC – All-American Honorable Mention (Football Gazette).

 Dan Torres receives Special Player of the Year award with 8 carries and 8 fumbles to his name.